What is Around the Wicket and Over the Wicket?

 What is Over the Wicket?

-Over the wicket is the line that the bowler uses when they release the ball.
-If a right handed bowler is bowling over the wicket, they will be on the left and side of the umpire when they let go of the ball.
+Over the wicket is a line that the bowler uses when they release the ball.
+If a right handed bowler is bowling over the wicket, they will be on the left hand side of the umpire when they let go of the ball.

 When a left arm bowler delivers over the wicket, they will be on the umpire’s right side.